-Recycling is a for-profit industry, and so recyclers tend to sort the most valuable after-market plastics (currently dominated by plastic PET #1 beverage bottles and HDPE #2 milk jugs) and toss the rest.
-In fact, outside of beverage bottles, on average only 1/2 a truckload of PET gets recycled annually per recycling facility in the US, meaning all those clear food containers, clamshells and blister packs in your blue bin aren’t going anywhere fun.
-Compare this to the fact that one truckload of garbage arrives at a landfill every 18 seconds and the issue starts to become pretty clear.
+The latest Canadian Plastics Recycling report concluded that PET #1 and HDPE #2 comprised the majority of post-consumer plastics recycling in Canada and that 91% of recycled PET was coming from beverage bottles (2016 Post-Consumer Plastics Recycling in Canada, 2018).
+We dug into the EPA numbers a bit more and figured out that outside of beverage bottles, on average only about 1/2 a truckload of “non bottle” PET #1 gets recycled annually per recycling facility in the US.
+That means all those clear food containers, clamshells and blister packs that are in your blue bin aren’t going anywhere fabulous.
+Compare this to the fact that one truckload of trash arrives at a landfill every 18 seconds and the magnitude of the issue starts to become pretty clear.

 This has become even more immediate now that China, which has been the top global importer of various recycled materials for decades, has put a ban on recycled material imports.
 In 2016 alone, Chinese manufacturers imported 7.3 million metric tons of recovered plastic from the USA.
 And now it’s zero.
 It’s going to be harder and harder for us to hide our waste problem – yikes!